urban-study/iron-hong.github.io/_posts/2019-06-25-Unreal scratch.md

      - [Unreal#5](https://github.com/SeokLeeUS/BattleTank/blob/master/README.md)
      - [Unreal#6](https://github.com/SeokLeeUS/RadarHUD/blob/master/README.md)

-   - Here is the learning materials which I have been practicing so far:
+   - The below is the list of the learning materials I have been referring to:

      - A.	[Getting started in Unreal Engine](https://academy.unrealengine.com/home/learningPath/90588)
         - [Your first hour with unreal engine](https://academy.unrealengine.com/home/learningPath/90588)